serg-hash/llama-models/README.md

 ## Questions

 For common questions, the FAQ can be found [here](https://llama.meta.com/faq), which will be updated over time as new questions arise.

+## Self-improving network demo

+The repository now includes `self_improving_network.py`, an experiment showcasing a minimal agent that modifies its own configuration after unsuccessful training.
+Each run trains a small Transformer on random data.
+When the loss remains high, the agent doubles the embedding size, adds a layer, and logs a short justification in `evolve.log`.

+The script also performs a light numerical check of the first few zeros of the Riemann zeta function.
+It reports whether these zeros lie on the critical line—illustrating how the agent can run arbitrary computations between training cycles.
+This check is not a proof of the Riemann Hypothesis; it merely demonstrates a self-improving loop with traceable reasoning.